abdelkarimTabcheh/42-Piscine-Beirut/C00/README.md

 - **EX03** - Print the Numbers 0 to 9
 - **EX04** - Print 'N' or 'P' Depending on the Integer's Sign Entered as a Parameter.
 - **EX05** - Combine Numbers Into Different Double Combinations
-- **EX06** - Implement a Function That Checks Whether a Given Integer Is Even.
-- **EX07** - Implement a Function That Checks Whether a Given Integer Is Prime.
-- **EX08** - Implement a Function That Converts Fahrenheit to Celsius.
+- **EX06** - Print all possible combinations of two different digits in ascending order.
+- **EX07** - Print an integer to the standard output.
+- **EX08** - Print all possible combinations of n different digits in ascending order.

+These projects aim to provide hands-on practice and reinforcement of foundational C programming concepts.